Mark Strukelj

-Mark Tullio Strukelj (born 23 June 1962) is an Italian former professional footballer who played as a midfielder.
-A coach, he is currently in charge as Attilio Tesser's assistant at Modena.
+Mark Tullio Strukelj (born 23 June 1962) is an English-Italian former professional footballer who played as a midfielder who is an assistant coach at Triestina.

 Early life

 Strukelj's parents emigrated from Trieste to Australia before settling in England, where he was born to an Italian father and an English mother.

 Playing career

 Strukelj played one season in the Serie A for A.S.
 Roma (1983–84), mostly as a backup to Brazilian star Paulo Roberto Falcão, winning the Coppa Italia.
 He also came on as a substitute with 5 minutes to go in extra time in the 1984 European Cup Final against Liverpool, a club of which he is a fan; Roma lost in the subsequent penalty shoot-out.

 His career was hampered by the chronic injury of his ankle that forced him to retire at the age of 30.

 Coaching career

 After starting a career as a youth coach at Triestina, he became Attilio Tesser's right-hand man on all of his coaching roles from 2003 onwards.